 What is an Exchange-Traded Fund (ETF)?

-ETFs and Index Funds are both passively managed investment buckets designed to mimic the performance of another asset.
+ETFs are similar to index mutual funds in that MOST are passively managed investment buckets designed to mimic the performance of another asset.
 They’re kind of like combining the best of both worlds between stocks and mutual funds– they’re already diversified and you can buy and sell as you please.

-The main difference between ETFs and the funds we’ve mentioned above is that ETF’s are more like stocks than mutual funds.
+The main difference between ETFs and the funds we’ve mentioned above is that ETF’s trade more like stocks than mutual funds.
 They’re highly liquid and can be bought and sold like stock shares throughout the trading day, which is something you can’t do with actively managed mutual funds or index funds.
-Mutual funds and index funds are only bought and sold once a day.
+Mutual funds are only bought and sold once a day.